Vanessa-Mae

-Early life and education

-Vanessa-Mae was born on 27 October 1978 in Singapore, to Singaporean mother Pamela Soei Luang Tan and Thai father Vorapong Vanakorn.
-After adoption by a British father, she moved to London at the age of 4 where she began playing the violin, having already started the piano in Singapore.
-At the age of eight Vanessa-Mae embarked upon a period of study with Professor Lin Yao Ji at the National Conservatoire of Music in Beijing.
-Vanessa-Mae returned to London and entered London's Royal College of Music.

 Musical career

 Vanessa-Mae made her professional debut when she was ten at a music festival in Germany.

 At age thirteen, Vanessa-Mae became the youngest soloist to record both the Beethoven and Tchaikovsky violin concertos, according to Guinness World Records.

-Her first pop-style album, The Violin Player, was released in 1995.
+Her first pop-style album, The Violin Player, produced and mainly written by Mike Batt and selling four million copies, was released in 1995.
 She appeared on the 1997 Janet Jackson album The Velvet Rope playing a violin solo on the song "Velvet Rope".

 Vanessa-Mae appeared in producer George Martin's compilation and covers album In My Life in 1998.
-She is featured on Track #5 with her violin rendition of the 1969 Beatles song "Because".
+She is featured on Track No. 5 with her violin rendition of the 1969 Beatles song "Because".

 She was managed by her mother until Vanessa-Mae fired her in 1999.

+In May 1998, she was part of the interval act at the Eurovision Song Contest taking part in Birmingham at the National Indoor Arena.

 In June 1999 she played at the Michael Jackson & Friends concerts in Seoul and Munich.

 On 7 March 2002 Vanessa-Mae performed a variation of Antonio Vivaldi: The Four Seasons – "Summer: III.
 Presto" during the opening ceremonies of the 2002 Winter Paralympics.

 In April 2006, Vanessa-Mae was ranked as the wealthiest young entertainer under 30 in the UK in the Sunday Times Rich List 2006, having an estimated fortune of about £32 million.